fsprojects/Paket/README.md

 ## Quick contributing guide

- - Fork and clone locally
+ - Fork and clone locally.
+ - To build the solution, run the ```build.cmd``` (Windows) or ```build.sh``` (Mono) file to retrieve dependencies.
- - Create a topic specific branch.
-Add some nice feature.
+ - Create a topic specific branch in git.
+Add some nice feature in the code.
 Do not forget to add tests.
- - Run the build
+ - Run the build to make sure everything passes.
- - Send a Pull Request
+ - Send a Pull Request and celebrate!

 If you want to contribute to the [docs][2] then please send a pull request to the markdown files in `/docs/content`.